Slack for Writers: Why Join, How to Use It, and 11 Groups to Sign up For

 The Launch community is a space for entrepreneurs, designers, and creators to “collaborate, discuss new products, find work, get feedback, or even find a co-founder.”

-Specifically for female founders of tech companies, this is a great community for getting inspired, as well as sharing ideas, challenges, and asking questions.
+This group is specifically for female founders of tech companies.
+It’s a great community for getting inspired, as well as sharing ideas, challenges, and asking questions.
 Members include Mona Sabet, founder of Viblio, a video recognition tool used to organize video libraries, and Angela Cois of Roomino, a travel booking system for Slack teams.

 As the name implies, this is a chat channel for bloggers.
 The dedicated channel topics include photography, shameless promos, and SEO.
 There’s also a channel for fangirling, “a place to share and geek out about our favorite fandoms, of course.”